 A lack of economic opportunities

-Poverty and limited economic opportunities are the main drivers leading to sex work, especially for Thai women from rural areas.
+Poverty and limited economic opportunities are the main drivers of sex work in Thailand, especially for Thai women from rural areas like Isaan.
 Many of these women leave their hometowns in the countryside to go to Pattaya or Bangkok to work in the sex industry.

 Thailand’s cultural attitudes towards sex also play a role in the widespread acceptance of prostitution.

-While Thailand is a conservative country in some ways, it remains much more open-minded about sex than most other countries–especially those with Muslim or Christian backgrounds.
+While Thailand is a conservative country in some ways, it remains much more open-minded about sex than most other countries, especially those with Muslim or Christian backgrounds, where working as a prostitute is viewed with much more shame.

 How many sex workers are there in Thailand?